Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Numerical Results

 In this test problem, we solve the full time dependent equations \eqref{eq:model} for the benchmark problem from \cite{Mehlmann2021}.
 In particular, we use the following parameters and forcing.
 We consider a square domain $\Omega = (0, \SI{512}{\km})^2$ and the atmospheric velocity $\vel_a$ and the ocean flow velocity $\vel_o$ in \eqref{eq:force} are

 where

 As initial conditions, we use

 We use the time step size $\delta t = \SI{0.5}{\hour}$ for all our simulations and unless otherwise specified, $\Delta_\text{min}=2\times10^{-9}$.
 The resulting velocity field, sea-ice concentration and shear deformation are shown in \Cref{fig:vel,fig:iceconcen,fig:shear}.
 Note that the simulations yield more small-scale solution features on finer meshes.
-The results obtain with the \gascoigne{} implementation largely coincides with our solution on the corresponding meshes.
-We also show a result with quadratic elements for sea-ice velocity $\vel$ on a \SI{2}{\km} mesh.
+The results obtained with the \gascoigne{} implementation largely coincides with our solution on the corresponding meshes.
+To illustrate that the method does not rely on a specific discretization, we also show a result with quadratic elements for sea-ice velocity $\vel$ on a \SI{2}{\km} mesh.
 This discretization has the same number of velocity unknowns as the linear element discretization for $\vel$ on the \SI{1}{\km} mesh, and the solutions are similar.
 Higher-order spatial discretization are unlikely to result in substantially more accurate solutions as the fields typically have large variations of gradients due to the constitutive relation.
 The \mitgcm{} solutions are slightly different.
 Similar differences between solutions obtained with different discretization have also been observed in the benchmark study \cite{Mehlmann2021}.